We all have one. But what is it?

 So, I hid.
 I buried my true voice.

-The voice that yearns deeply for soul connections, that wants to listen and be heard, the one that thinks beauty and grace are the two most stunning gifts in the universe.
-The one that brings lost puppies home, that loves the gentle nuzzle of a kitten and a belly laugh that make you weep.
+The voice that yearns for deep soul connections.
+The voice that wants to listen and be heard.
+The one that thinks beauty and grace are two of the most stunning gifts in the universe.
+The one that brings lost puppies home, that loves the gentle nuzzle of a kitten, and a belly laugh that makes you weep.
 The one that more than anything craves to love and to be loved.

-But fear is real.
-And it is strong.
+But fear is real, and it is strong.
 Fear convinces us that it is standing in the gap to protect us.
-Fear wants us to believe we are ugly and that our truth- our voice- is not wanted.
-Fear wants us to believe we need it.
+Fear wants us to believe we are ugly and that our truth–our voice–is not wanted.
+Fear wants us to believe we need it to protect us.
+Fear is hard to conquer because it is so insidious, showing up as a friend only to invade our souls as a cancer.
+But there is good news…

 Three Steps to Keep Fear from Silencing Your Voice: